nicholas-fedor/watchtower/docs/usage-overview.md

 If you mount the config file as described above, be sure to also prepend the URL for the registry when starting up your watched image (you can omit the https://).
-Here is a complete docker-compose.yml file that starts up a docker container from a private repo on the GitHub Registry and monitors it with watchtower.
+Here is a complete docker-compose.yml file that starts up a docker container from a private repo on the GitHub Registry and monitors it with Watchtower.
 Note the command argument changing the interval to 30s rather than the default 24 hours.

 ```yaml